Friday, 30 November 2018

 A general view of All Saints church in Ecclesall

 Quickly looked at the exterior of the church, which was originally built in gritstone and substantially extended in iron banded Coal Measures sandstone – as well as the interior – before I went down to look at Ecclesall war memorial.
-From a distance, I thought that its white colour reflected the use of Portland limestone that had been recently cleaned.
+From a distance, I thought that its white colour reflected the use of Portland limestone that had been recently cleaned, but I need to take a closer look to confirm this.

 Ecclesall war memorial